75lb/sort-array/README.md

 [ 'afternoon', 'evening', 'morning', 'twilight' ]
 ```

 The default sort order is `asc`.
 You can also specify `desc` or the name of a property from the `customOrders` object.
-For example, sort the parts of the day by the time in which they occur.
+For example, sort parts of the day by the order in which they occur.

 ```js
 > sortArray(partsOfTheDay, {